Tom-Harkness/copypaste-script/README.md

 This program is intended to bypass clipboard paste blocking in Windows 10 programs by typing out clipboard contents using the Python ```keyboard``` module.

+Important note: Ctrl-Shift-v will simulate every keystroke copied to your clipboard.
+Try to avoid using this when not selecting a text field because unless the normal Windows paste function it could trigger unwanted keyboard shortcuts.

 ## Required Python packages
 * keyboard (>=0.13.5)
 * pynput (>=1.6.8)